ianmackenzie/elm-units/README.md

             )
 ```

-Note that any necessary conversion is done automatically - you simply create a
+Note that any necessary conversion is done automatically - you create a
 `Duration` from a `Float` by specifying what kind of units you *have*, and then
 later extract a `Float` value by specifying what kind of units you *want*.
-This
+This,
-means you can skip the 'store the value in a message' step and just use the
+incidentally, means you can skip the 'store the value in a message' step and
-provided functions to do unit conversions:
+just use the provided functions to do unit conversions:

 ```elm
 Duration.hours 3 |> Duration.inSeconds